ionos-cloud/terraform-provider-ionoscloud/docs/resources/cube_server.md

 - `template_uuid` - (Required)[string] The UUID of the template for creating a CUBE server; the available templates for CUBE servers can be found on the templates resource
 - `name` - (Required)[string] The name of the server.
 - `datacenter_id` - (Required)[string] The ID of a Virtual Data Center.
-- `hostname` - The hostname of the resource.
+- `hostname` - (Optional)(Computed) The hostname of the resource.
 Allowed characters are a-z, 0-9 and - (minus).
 Hostname should not start with minus and should not be longer than 63 characters.
+If no value provided explicitly, it will be populated with the name of the server
 - `image_name` - (Optional)[string] The name, ID or alias of the image.
 May also be a snapshot ID.
 It is required if `licence_type` is not provided.
 Attribute is immutable.
 - `availability_zone` - (Optional)[string] The availability zone in which the server should exist.
 This property is immutable.
 - `licence_type` - (Optional)[string] Sets the OS type of the server.